-The below table summarises the improvement works completed over the 2017/18 reporting year, as well as an update on significant network improvement works projects which have progressed this reporting year.
-This summary is limited to the major works, with more detailed information on all improvements undertaken and planned for the next reporting year available in the catchment summaries.
+The table overleaf summarises the improvement works completed over the 2018/19 reporting year, as well as an update on significant network improvement works projects which have progressed this reporting year.
+This summary is limited to major works, with more detailed information on all improvements undertaken and planned for the next reporting year available in the catchment summaries.

-The level of certainty in terms of scope, programme, costs and outcomes achieved for each project varies depending upon the stage of project development.
-The project stages are demonstrated in the figure below.
-Projects in the Feasibility stage have the most uncertainty associated with them and accordingly have the highest risk of delays or scope changes; these risks decrease as the project progresses through the design and project execution stages.
+The level of certainty in terms of scope, programme, costs and outcomes achieved for each project depends upon the stage of project development.
+The project stages are outlined in the figure below (Overview of the Project Management Framework).
+Projects in the Feasibility stage have the most uncertainty associated with them and accordingly have the highest risk of delays or scope changes.
+These risks decrease as the project progresses through the design and project execution stages.
 The proposed improvement works programme is therefore subject to change.